We all know, almost instinctively, that keeping customers happy is the key to repeat business and to the success of an enterprise.

-- A customer’s new PC doesn’t work? send out the new part before getting the old one back, screw the RMA process.
+- A customer’s new PC doesn’t work?
+Send out the new part before getting the old one back, and deal with the RMA process later.

 This may all sound very obvious, but you would be surprised by the number of companies that do not have an explicit policy around this.
 Even more surprising is the number of companies that will expend for more than $10 of manager payroll just debating yes or no. Enabling this policy and fine-tuning it for your organization has the potential for a significant return on investment.